jweisber/st-louis-2018/Outline.md

 ---

-Each of our paradoxes features initial conclusions that are reasonable.
+Each paradox features initial conclusions that are reasonable.

 - Those conclusions would ordinarily support further conclusions.
     - But not in these paradoxical cases.